Updated: Nov 12, 2020

 #4 Allows you to save, invest and build wealth

 Saving and investing is critically important to building wealth and securing your future and a budget will help you with this.
-First as you gain control of your spending and cut debt you will begin to see that you will have money left over after expenses.
+First, as you gain control of your spending and cut debt you will begin to see that you will have money left over after expenses.
 You can use your budget to allocate some of that money into a savings account for emergencies.
 You can also use some of the extra money for other things such as a down payment for a house, a new car or even a trip.
 The point is a budget will help you determine where to allocate your extra money.
 I only suggest keeping some money just in case you need it for an emergency, it never hurts to have some money available.
 Suggestion: Have about $1000 to $15000 in emergency funds before you start saving for other things or even before investing.

 As I just mentioned keep some cash available, never sell yourself short when you budget.
 It's never a good idea to take all of your cash and invest it.
 You may end up selling your investments at the worst possible time.
-However over time you will start to see the benefits of budgeting as you take your extra money and start investing.
+However, over time you will start to see the benefits of budgeting as you take your extra money and start investing.

-The types of investing you can do include stocks, bonds, CD's or alternative investing such as buying real estate.
+The types of investing you can do include stocks, bonds, CD's or alternative investments such as buying real estate.
 I have always suggested inexpensive Exchange Traded Funds (ETF’s) that are low cost and mimic the S&P 500, I never suggest high risk or questionable investments.
 Always seek help from a financial advisor from a reputable bank, investment firm or credit union if you are not sure what to do.
 You can even try fintechs such as Robinhood to buy and sell etfs and even stocks such as Apple, Amazon, Google etc…, my only suggestion is to be a little careful when doing direct buying, you still need to understand how stock markets work.
 The point I am trying to make is budgeting will help you build your savings and allow you to invest your money to help you build wealth over time.

 #5 Allows you to plan for retirement

 This is sometimes forgotten in the budget process, making sure you keep on top of your retirement Plans.
 The Benefits of starting early are well known The more you invest and the earlier you start means your retirement savings will have that much more time to grow.
 You could end up retiring early and potential to grow.
-With a budget you will begin to see your current situation and see where you really want to be in the future.
+With a budget, you will begin to see your current situation and see where you really want to be in the future.
 You need to plan early because the quicker you can get on top of your retirement plans the better you will be later in life.
 Most younger workers do not think much about retirement but most people who chose to ignore budgeting and planning for retirement will regret it later in life.
-This is all too often the case with many older americans.
+This is all too often the case with many older Americans.
 Budgeting is key to ensuring you start a serious plan to save enough money for retirement.

 “Why you should start budgeting early: It allows you to start looking seriously at retirement planning."